DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/use-report-elements/use-basic-report-controls/label.md

 ## Bind to Data
 ### Display Field Values

 You can [bind](../../bind-to-data/bind-controls-to-data-expression-bindings.md) the label's **Text** property to a data field obtained from a report's data source.
 Switch to the [Properties](../../report-designer-tools/ui-panels/properties-panel.md) panel, expand the **Actions** category and click the **Expression** property's ellipsis button.
-Select the required data field in the invoked **Expression Editor**.
+Select the required data field in the invoked [Expression Editor](../report-designer-tools/expression-editor.md).

 ![](../../../../images/eurd-web-label-bind-to-data-field.png)

-You can use the **Expression Editor** to construct a complex binding expression involving two or more data fields.
+You can use the [Expression Editor](../../report-designer-tools/expression-editor.md) to construct a complex binding expression involving two or more data fields.

 ![](../../../../images/eurd-web-label-expression-binding.png)